visioforge/.Net-SDK-s-samples/Video Capture SDK X (crossplatform)/WPF/CSharp/Overlay Manager Demo/readme.md

-# Media Blocks SDK .Net - Overlay Manager Demo (WPF)
+# Media Blocks SDK .Net - Overlay Manager Demo (WPF, cross-platform engine)

-Overlay Manager Demo is an application that uses the Media Blocks SDK .Net to play media files and add image, text and shape overlays in WPF applications.
+The provided sample for the VisioForge Video Capture SDK .Net demonstrates how to implement a video capture and overlay manager in a WPF application.

+It covers initializing the SDK, enumerating video devices, configuring video source settings, and managing video overlays like images, text, lines, rectangles, and circles.
+The sample also handles starting and stopping video capture, dynamically adjusting frame rates, and managing overlays in real-time.

+It showcases the SDK's capabilities in handling complex video processing tasks, making it a valuable resource for developers building multimedia applications.

 ## Features